urbit/urbit.org-reloaded/content/docs/hoon/guides/sail.md

 ;style: {style}
 ```

-A cord is used rather than a tape so you don't need to escape double-quotes.
+A cord is used rather than a tape so you don't need to escape braces.
 The
 [ketsig](/docs/hoon/reference/rune/ket#-ketsig) (`^~`) rune means `++trip` will
 be run at compile time rather than call time.